ricci2511/dot/README.md

      For files that belong in the root of the home directory (e.g., `.bashrc`, `.zshrc`), place them in the root of the repository.
 These will be symlinked to `~`.

 3. **Run the Install Script:**
-   Run the install script to symlink dotfiles.
+   Run the script to symlink dotfiles.
 Be cautious, as existing dotfiles will be overwritten:

    ```shell
    # Use the -y flag to skip overwrite warnings